ictLayerPulock/RESTful-api-laravel/README.md

 Indicates that the request has succeeded.
 It is typically used for successful GET requests or successful responses to POST, PUT, and DELETE requests.

+ - 302 Found Redirect Responses:

+These responses indicate that the client needs to take additional action to complete the request.
+Example: 301 Moved Permanently, 302 Found

  - 404 - Not Found:

 Indicates that the requested resource could not be found.